Vivek Ramaswamy accused of plagiarizing Obama speech during Republican debate

 The issue came up onstage as well.

-Former New Jersey governor Chris Christie made the comparison tothe Obama speech as well, remarking, “I’m afraid we’re dealing with the same type of amateur standing on the stage tonight.”
+Former New Jersey governor Chris Christie made the comparison to the Obama speech as well, remarking, “I’m afraid we’re dealing with the same type of amateur standing on the stage tonight.”

 Mr Ramaswamy responded with a jab of his own, saying, “Give me a hug just like you did Obama.”